-Conclusion: Our study suggests that incentivized peer network and other peer-led models of HIVST distribution are an efficient way to reach young people with HIV testing.
-HIVST alone was not sufficient to mobilise demand for biomedical HIV prevention.
-However, HIVST in conjunction with trained peer-led activities to attract and engage young people to biomedical HIV prevention may be a powerful tool to increase uptake of effective biomedical HIV prevention amongst young people in southern Africa.
+Conclusion: Our study suggests that although HIVST reached a large number of young people it did not mobilise demand for biomedical HIV prevention.
+Moreover, HIVST in conjunction with trained peer-led activities to attract and engage young people to biomedical HIV prevention performed no better than trained peer-led activities alone and was more costly.
+These findings suggest that HIV testing may need to be provided alongside trained peer-led activities to attract and engage young people into novel biomedical HIV in southern Africa.

 Registration: NCT03751826.

 Acknowledgements